bOmBeLq/sorted-linked-list/readme.md

      foreach($list as $listItem) {...}
      or transformed into regular array
-     $array = itertator_to_array($list); // notice we are losing LinkedList prefits this way
+     $array = itertator_to_array($list); // notice we are losing LinkedList prefits this way List nodes (ListItem.php) is hidden from public api.
+     Depending on implementation we may want to expose it but I like to keep things easy to use.
 ```
 ### Extending list with new types
 To be able to create list for custom types (eg. DatabaseUser) create comparator for given type.